University College, Oxford: Univ Alternative Prospectus

 The Alternative Prospectus is written and produced by current students for prospective applicants.
 The publication was awarded a HELOA Innovation and Best Practice Award in 2011.
 The Univ Alternative Prospectus offers student written advice and guidance to potential Oxford applicants.
 The award recognises the engagement of the college community, unique newspaper format, forward-thinking use of social media and the collaborative working between staff and students.

 Grace

 University has the longest grace of any Oxford (and perhaps Cambridge) college.
-It is read before every Formal Hall, which is held on Tuesdays, Thursdays, and Sundays.
+It is read before every Formal Hall, which is held on Wednesdays, Fridays, and some Sundays.
 The reading is performed by a Scholar of the college and whoever is sitting at the head of High Table (typically the Master, or the most senior Fellow at the table if the Master is not dining).